Add Yeh Pulu Carving to your day trip from Ubud, Bali

-We found this attraction great for taking a child.
-Noodle loved that the path was flat, and the walk wasn’t too long.
-In sections the path follows a small stream which was a great location for lizard and butterfly spotting.
+Yeh Pulu was great for taking a child since the path was flat, and the walk wasn’t too long.
+In sections the path follows a small freshwater spring which was a great location for lizard and butterfly spotting.

-As a general tip, we found the heat and humidity were too much for Noodle (7.5 years at the time) so did multiple half day trips instead of full-day trips.
+As a general tip, the heat and humidity of Bali were too much for our 7.5 year old so we did multiple half day trips instead of full-day trips.